 There are a few reasons why your steak might turn grey after cooking.
 One possible reason is that you overcooked it.
 When meat is cooked for too long or at too high of a temperature, the proteins in the meat can become denatured, causing the steak to turn grey.
 Another reason could be that you didn’t sear the steak properly before cooking it.
 Searing helps to lock in the juices and gives the steak a nice brown color.
 If you skip this step, the steak may appear grey after cooking.
 Lastly, it could be due to the type of cut you are using.
 Some cuts of steak, such as flank or skirt steak, naturally have a grey color when cooked.

-See also How long should you cook bratwurst
+See also How long do you cook a bone in spiral ham

 How can I prevent my steak from turning grey after cooking?